mibal-ua/markup-converter/README.md

    ```

 3. **Build the Project (if needed):**
-   You need maven build tool to build the project using:
+   You need maven build tool to build the project and run tests using:
    ```bash
    mvn clean package
    ```